 Peterborough Poetry Project was created by Bill Chatfield in January 2019 to support the writing, reading, and thinking of poetry.
-[To see how to contribute to our projects, please page down on this page to "Support."]
 We have a six-person Board of Directors* who also function in consensus as editors for our submissions and judges for our contests.
 Our aim is to promote poetry in Peterborough and beyond.
-This year, we have conducted six poetry contests; see "Contests" page for info.
-We have now published four books of poetry, two anthologies and two individual collections of poems.
+In 2020, we held eight poetry contests.
+We have now published five books of poetry: two anthologies and three individual collections of poems.
 See our "Books" page for more info.

 *Board of Directors (also editors and judges as applicable):